hmrc/income-tax-mtd-changelog/README.md

 4. Under "Subscriptions..
 Participating, @mentions and custom", ensure that you have "Email" ticked

 You should now receive an email whenever the changelog is updated.
 ---
+### ??
+July 2023
+The following changes are available in sandbox:

+####  self-employment-business-api

+* `Delete a Self-Employment Annual Submission` STATEFUL_DELETE gov test scenario is deprecated and will be removed on 05 September 2023.
+It will be replaced by the STATEFUL Gov-Test-Scenario.

+---
 ### 18 July 2023